K-stiles/K-stiles/README.md

 <!-- ![Design and Development](https://github.com/adriantwarog/adriantwarog/blob/master/freeCodeCamp.jpg) -->

-# Kwaku Stile
+# Essuman Micheal
-I’m Kwaku, a full-stack engineer who is a creative developer and self-proclaimed designer specialize in both front-end and backend development.
+Hi!
+I’m Micheal, you can refer to me as Kwaku as well.
+I am a full-stack engineer who is a creative developer and self-proclaimed designer specialize in both front-end and backend development.
 I also enjoy wireframing, ui, ux, and design in general.

 Want to know more about me?
-[Check out my portfolio.](https://github.com/)
+[Check out my portfolio.](https://github.com/K-stiles)

 ## Skills and Experience
 * UI/UX Designing 💻📱